2nd March 2021

 – Store your braces in a case when removed, to prevent loss or damage

-– Clean with Invisalign’s crystals and never with toothbrush or mouthwash
+– Clean with Invisalign’s crystals and never with a toothbrush or mouthwash

 – Download Invisalign’s app to help track your progress and share your results